thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

 When a download error occurs, it will only wait 5 seconds and do one retry (by default it waits 60 seconds multiple times).
 In case of a "[Errno 11001] getaddrinfo failed" or "[WinError 10061] No connection could be made because the target machine actively refused it" error, it fails immediately.

+#### --imgur-originals

+  - This option downloads the original links (e.g. GIFs) instead of converted MP4 files.

+#### --imgur-fix404

+  - If the original downloader fails with a 404, this option tries to download the GIF/MP4 directly.

 ### How to install this version?

 Follow the steps in the first two boxes of the official documentation ["Preparing the environment for development"](docs/CONTRIBUTING.md#preparing-the-environment-for-development).